walkingriver/Angular-Apprentice/chapters/12-Adding-the-Roster-Page.md

 Once it finishes building, we can navigate back to our home page and click the Roster link.
 Our newly created roster page will be displayed.
-There isn't much there yet, but we'll build it out in the next chapter using Material's data table and other components.
+There isn't much there yet, but we'll build it out soon.